leighgordy/jobby-rest/README.md

 * `npm run lint` - runs the linter
 * `npm run test` - runs the jest tests
 * `npm run coverage` - runs the jest coverage

-## Interesting Things
-This is a very vanilla app but but the project uses a the swagger libraries **swagger-jsdoc/swagger-ui-express** to generate docs.